IntuitDeveloper/intuit-api-docs/docs/getting-started/graphql-ide/insomnia-setup.md

 ![](/intuit-api-docs/assets/images/oauth2.png)

-You are now ready to run the query .
+You are now ready to run the query.

-### Create first query
+### Send first query

 * Click "Send" button to run the query.
-First time you see these additional prompts
+On the first time, you will see these additional prompts
 * Insomnia will ask you to login to your QBO company (enter trial company credentials)
-* After a successful login, you will be directed to the connection screen, follow the prompt to establish connection.
+* After a successful login, you will be directed to the connection screen, follow the prompt to establish a connection.
 You are in the process of establishing a connection between your app and a trial QBO connection.
 * After successful connection, you will see tokens in the oAuth2 tab of your request in Insomnia

-Congratulations! .
+Congratulations!